yangwao/slides/slides.md

 <div grid="~ cols-2 gap-2" m="t-2">
 <div>

+- created code review guild to distribute and offload core team

 - trusted contributors
   - could do payout for others pull-requests
   - merge things to the `main` branch

-- created code review guild to distribute and offload core team

-- setting up an experimental Q&A guild to help us go through the stuff
+- setting up an experimental Q&A guild to help us to test new features

 </div>
   <div>